TritonDataCenter/rfd/rfd/0076/README.md

 AZ using existing Triton tooling, as opposed to keeping up-to-date a hand-edited JSON file.
 The following sections describe how this might be possible.

-**`manta-adm` should handle this process**

-`manta-adm` should have a new sub-command that will handle Manta network validation and setup, as opposed to this being handled by a script in the global zone of the head node ("manta-net.sh").

 **We should no longer perform any NIC tagging; this should be a task for the operator**